 Naturally, there developed a thriving illicit industry, primarily in the Highlands regions, and the legendary tussles between the wily illicit distiller and the excise man have become an essential part of whisky folklore

-It all sounds like good fun – Smith even suggests that Robert Louis Stevenson may have based some of his Treasure Island characters on the wily distillers at work in Aberdeenshire in the 1880s.
-Yet while illicit distilling was a very real phenomenon and widespread across the Highlands, its causes and culprits weren’t always quite as have been depicted.
-Prof. Tom Devine is Senior Research Professor in History at Edinburgh University and author of the best-selling book The Scottish Nation 1700–2007, which looks at, among many other things, the illicit distilling industry in Scotland.
+It all sounds like good fun.
+Smith even suggests that Robert Louis Stevenson may have based some Treasure Island characters on the wily distillers of Aberdeenshire in the 1880s.
+Illicit distilling was a very real phenomenon and widespread across the Highlands.
+But its causes and culprits weren’t always accurately depicted.
+Prof. Tom Devine is Senior Research Professor in History at Edinburgh University.
+He is also the author of the best-selling book The Scottish Nation 1700–2007, which looks at, among many other things, the illicit distilling industry in Scotland.

 “[The illicit distilling boom] was partly to do with the fact that landowners in the north, who abetted and encouraged it, saw it as a form of increasing the profitability of their estates,” he says.
 In areas where there was a tradition of distilling, rents were “jacked up”, Devine says, “and since the landed class in that period were demanding increased cash rental, people had to search for means of obtaining this.”